-Mindfulness is sometimes used to treat anxiety, depression, and other mental illness.
+Mindfulness can be used to treat anxiety, depression, and other mental illness.
 It’s the act of taking a quiet moment to take stock of your emotions in the present.
 It helps break free from anxious thoughts and allows emotions to be acknowledged.
 If you’re curious about how mindfulness works, or are looking for more information, these mindfulness blogs are a great place to start.

 1. Tasting Mindfulness